harvesthill/reddit-wiki-archive/steroids/index.md

 It's not just your *height* that's stunted by taking steroids too young, it's *your brain*.

 MRI scans show that the adolescent brain and neuroendocrine system growth and development continues until the ***age of 25***.
-The last regions to finish growing are the *single-most important—those associated with higher cognition, reason and intelligence, self-awareness, emotional processing and impulse control*.
+The last regions to finish growing are the *absolute most important—those associated with consciousness, sense of self, abstract reasoning, conscientiousness, high-bandwidth emotional processing, higher cognition and impulse control*.

 *While still under the age of* ***25***, the fragile connections that make up your newly-forged neural pathways are far more exposed and vulnerable to the potential for permanent damage than previously set, well-worn and established pathways.

 You wouldn't play Russian roulette with a cheap bottle of vodka and a loaded handgun aimed directly at your head.
 Don't play Russian roulette with your developing brain and body.
 Your fertility, family, and future fulfillment are on the line.
 Don't take any chances.
 Don't leave it to luck.
 Take back your power and exercise it while you can.

-Having temporary glycogen-inflated muscles that deflate like balloons as soon as you come off just isn't worth the added risk of long-term aggression, anxiety, depression.
+Having temporary glycogen-inflated muscles that deflate like balloons as soon as you come off just isn't worth the added risk of long-term aggression, anxiety and depression.
 It's not worth the learning disorders and memory deficits.
 It's not worth all the unpredictable lifelong consequences of stunted growth triggered by the interplay of different androgen markers—and neuron apoptosis, or cell death, consequent the unprotected excitotoxicity of a blast.

 ### Environmental Toxins

 ⚠️ One of the most devastating modern environmental catastrophes is global pollution from [petrochemical and plastics industries](https://pubmed.ncbi.nlm.nih.gov/?term=Swan+SH&amp;cauthor_id=25697839)—manmade chemicals such as Bisphenol-A that mimic the function of Estrogen.
 Testosterone levels in the average 20-year-old male have [dropped by 50% in the last 20 years alone](https://www.reddit.com/r/steroids/comments/n04bgv/plastics_have_reduced_testosterone_levels_by_50/).
 Just like AAS, these estrogen-mimetic compounds affect neurological development *from fetal growth onwards*, with effects that are *cumulative* and *compounded* with any concomitant exposure to AAS.

-Aside from neurophysiological effects, infertility, hair loss, breast enlargement, loss of motivation and libido, and muscle wasting, are these risks are shared and associated with premature AAS usage.
+Aside from detrimental neurophysiological effects, infertility, hair loss, breast enlargement, loss of motivation and libido, and muscle wasting—the risks of exposure to exogenous estrogen-mimetic compounds are shared with many of the same risks that are tied to premature AAS usage—for obvious reasons: aside from their androgenic effects, the aromatase enzyme metabolizes these compounds to [17β-Estradiol (E2)](https://en.wikipedia.org/wiki/Estradiol).

 The core objective is to minimize exposure to any and all exogenous risk factors.
 Stay away from these negative environmental influences that *even our immediate ancestors*—even your grandparents and great-grandparents—never had to address.
 With today's environmental devastation, accelerating climate change, and increasing number of species under threat of endangerment and extinction, you're already far from playing on a level playing field.
 Don't make it any harder on yourself.
 You want to make it to their age, and you want to be healthy getting there.